MLxOR-Workshop/mlxor-workshop.github.io/src/content/call.md

 Submissions are **non-anonymous** and **non-archival**.
 We welcome submissions based on preliminary working progress, work under review, or work that has already been published in prior venues.
 In particular, papers based on work under review or prior publication are allowed and encouraged.

 For papers based on preliminary working progress, submission to the workshop will not preclude future journal or conference publication.
-Moreover, these papers will have the option to be considered for fast-track submission of the full-length version to Stochastic Systems, the flagship journal of INFORMS Applied Probability Society.
+Moreover, these papers will have the option to be considered for fast-track submission of the full-length version to *Stochastic Systems*, the flagship journal of INFORMS Applied Probability Society.

 All accepted papers will be presented in an elaborate poster session at the workshop.
-In addition, several selected papers will be chosen as "spotlight" for oral presentations.
+In addition, several selected papers will be chosen as “spotlight” for oral presentations.

 Submissions should be made via OpenReview:<br> [<u>https://openreview.net/group?id=NeurIPS.cc/2025/Workshop/MLxOR</u>](https://openreview.net/group?id=NeurIPS.cc/2025/Workshop/MLxOR)

+*Note*: Please be aware of OpenReview's moderation policy.
+New profiles created without an institutional email will go through a moderation process that can take up to two weeks.
+On the other hand, new profiles created with an institutional email will be activated automatically.

 **Important Dates:**